wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-gain-insights-reporting-defender-endpoint/includes/track-threats-analytics.md

 - Active campaigns from threat actors
 - Prevalent malware

-Additionally, you can get threat analytics to into data from your environment to inform you about active threats and the protections you have in place to deal with those threats.
+Additionally, threat analytics incorporates data from your network indicating whether the threat is active and if you have applicable protections in place.

-You access the threat analytics from the Microsoft 365 Security Center portal.
+You access the threat analytics from the Microsoft 365 Defender portal.
 You can do this by selecting **Threat analytics** from the navigation pane:

 :::image type="content" source="../media/4-select-threat-analytics.png" alt-text="A screenshot showing where to find Threat analytics.":::